When we speak of creativity in business and marketing – what exactly do we mean by that?

 How Data Drives Creativity In Marketing Campaigns

-It is data and insights provided by the client that enables agencies to develop their creative comms campaign.
-It provides a solid base or truth.
-Marketing is the creative way of communicating that truth.
+It is data and insights provided by the client that help provide agencies with material to help develop a creative comms campaign.
+It provides a solid base or truth – marketing can be the creative way of communicating that truth.

 Think about the message you want to promote and all the ways you can drive the ‘talkability’ factor.
 If media coverage is required then the campaign needs to stand up to scrutiny.
 Media require expert opinion, case studies, data or insights to back up any claims made.

-Survey results can break down differences of opinion or behaviours across the country, by region, age, or gender.
-This provides more data and angles to pitch to relevant media and drive further coverage.
+Survey results can break down differences of opinion or behaviours across the country, by age, by gender.
+These provide more data and angles to pitch to relevant media and drive further coverage.

-Whilst surveys can be highly effective – be critical in what it will deliver.
+Do note, however, whilst surveys can be highly effective – be critical in whether it will actually deliver a response.
 The results need to show interesting or new insights that the media can use.
-I was freelancing for a company who spent thousands of pounds commissioning a survey.
-Only they didn’t really think about the headline they wanted to promote and work backwards to what questions to ask.
-Instead, the result was a ‘no sh*t Sherlock’ angle.
-Clearly a direct plug for the product, with no real insights or news – it was unusable by media.
+I was freelancing for a company who spent thousands commissioning a survey.
+Only they didn’t really think about the headline they wanted to promote – a ‘no sh*t Sherlock’ angle.
+Clearly a direct plug for the product, with no real insights or news, it was unusable by media.